 The Financial Statements have been prepared on a basis other than going concern and amended to reflect the fact that the Company is in a managed wind-down and the going concern assumption is not appropriate.
-This involves writing assets down to their net realisable value based on conditions existing at the end of the reporting period and providing for contractual commitments which may have become onerous as a consequence of the decision to wind-down the entity.
+This involves writing assets down to their net realisable value based on conditions existing at the end of the reporting period and providing for contractual commitments which, albeit they may not have become onerous, have been provided for as a consequence of the decision to wind down the entity.

-The Directors deem it appropriate to adopt a basis other than going concern in preparing the Financial Statements given the fact they believe that the investments held by the Company may be fully realised and the Company put into liquidation in the next 14 months from the date of approving these Financial Statements in line with the Company's managed wind-down strategy.
-Please refer to page 2 for detail regarding the Company's Investment Objective and Investment Policy.
+The Directors deem it appropriate to adopt a basis other than going concern in preparing the Financial Statements given they intend to realise all investments held by the Company and distribute the proceeds to investors based on an orderly wind-down strategy.
+Due to the illiquid nature of the investments, there is uncertainty as to the timing of investment realisations through distributions and disposals, however management and the Board of Directors' intentions remain to maximise realisation proceeds through continual discussions with the managers of the investments and potential thirdparty buyers.
+'Please refer to page 2 for detail regarding the Company's Investment Objective and Investment Policy.